 In April 2017 there was a major change to the water industry with the creation of a new non-household water market.
 This saw the separation of retail activities and the creation of wholesale companies and retail companies.
-This means that going forward for the non-household water market our primary 'customers' are the retail companies, who then in turn bill the end user or non-household customer.
+This means that going forward for the non-household water market the primary 'customers' of the Company are the retail companies, who then in turn bill the end user or nonhousehold customer.
 For simplicity, through this report the term 'customer' will still refer to the end user rather than retail companies.

-While these changes to the industry will not affect the demand of water from nonhouseholds it does mean that, as a wholesaler, we will not have responsibility for the primary direct contact with end customers in the same way that it did in the past and that the only information held by us about end users will be the data that is available within the Central Market Operating System.
+While these changes to the industry will not affect the demand of water from nonhouseholds it does mean that, as a wholesaler, ESW will not have responsibility for the primary direct contact with end customers in the same way that it did in the past and that the only information held by ESW about end users will be the data that is available within the Central Market Operating System (CMOS).

-4.5.1 Methodology
+4.8.1 Methodology

-We have developed our own forecast methodology for non-household demand for the 2020 WRMP and for use in Ofwat's PR19 price control process.
+ESW has developed its own methodology forecast for non-household demand for the 2020 WRMP and for use in Ofwat's PR19 price control process.
 This methodology uses trend data based on past actual use by customers to predict a profile of future demand.